Agent Skills: Codex: High-Reasoning AI Assistant for Claude Code

 Description

-This skill should be used when the user asks to "use codex", "ask codex", "run codex", "call codex", "codex cli", or explicitly asks to delegate work to a frontier reasoning model (e.g., "have GPT-5 review this", "get the OpenAI reasoning model to design X", "ask the high-reasoning model").
-Also triggers on "continue codex" / "resume the codex session" for iterative development.
-Do NOT trigger when the user is merely discussing GPT-5 / OpenAI reasoning as a topic, or asking Claude itself to do complex implementation / architecture / review work without naming codex or a frontier reasoning model.
+This skill should be used whenever the user names codex as the actor for ANY task, regardless of verb or phrasing — "use codex" / "using codex", "ask codex", "run codex", "call codex", "have/let/tell/get codex do X", "delegate this to codex", "with/via codex", "codex cli", "codex: <task>", or bare imperatives like "codex review/fix/implement …" — or explicitly asks to delegate work to a frontier reasoning model (e.g., "have GPT-5 review this", "get the OpenAI reasoning model to design X", "ask the high-reasoning model").
+Also triggers on "continue codex" / "resume the codex session" for iterative development, and on "have codex review this PR / branch / diff / my changes" for delegated code review.
+Do NOT trigger when codex / GPT-5 is merely a discussion topic rather than the requested actor.

 Codex: High-Reasoning AI Assistant for Claude Code

-Use OpenAI's Codex CLI (gpt-5.5, xhigh reasoning) for complex coding, architecture, and review work that benefits from a frontier reasoning model.
+Use OpenAI's Codex CLI (GPT-5.6 series — default gpt-5.6-sol, xhigh reasoning) for complex coding, architecture, and review work that benefits from a frontier reasoning model.
+Pick the 5.6 model + effort by task (see "Model and reasoning effort").
+Requires codex CLI ≥ 0.144.0 for the 5.6 series.

 Default mode is tmux.
-Codex runs in a long-lived attachable tmux session so you can watch, intervene, and iterate.
-The helper script handles lifecycle (spawn / list / kill) and Claude drives the interaction layer directly with tmux send-keys and tmux capture-pane.
+Codex runs in a long-lived attachable tmux pane/window so you can watch, intervene, and iterate.
+The helper script handles lifecycle (pane / bind / spawn / list / kill) and Claude drives the interaction layer directly with tmux send-keys and tmux capture-pane.
 A codex exec escape hatch remains for genuine one-shots.

 When to use tmux mode vs exec